Hayes's ex-boss Pieri asked for high Libor rates, London court hears

 Hayes, 35, a former star trader in Tokyo at UBS and U.S. peer Citigroup, is the first person worldwide to face a jury trial over allegations he conspired to rig the rate for profit.

-He has not yet laid out his defence in a trial that has been scheduled to run well into August.
+He has not yet laid out his defense in a trial that has been scheduled to run well into August.
 But he told SFO investigators that knowledge of Libor manipulation was widespread, the court has heard.
-(Editing by David Holmes)